ThatoSekoto/ThatoSekoto/README.md

 ## Hi there 👋
 # 👋 Hi, I’m Thato Sekoto

-🎓 **DIT Student** at Belgium Campus, iTversity
+🎓 **DIT Student** at Belgium Campus, iTversity Passionate about things related to technology and problem-solving
-🌱 **Passionate about:** AI, IoT, and Sustainable Technology
-💼 **Looking for:** Internship or graduate opportunities in software development

----

 ### 🔧 Skills
 - Programming: Python, Java, C++
-- Web Development: HTML, CSS, JavaScript
-- AI & Machine Learning Basics
-- IoT & Embedded Systems

 ### 📫 How to reach me
 - Email: sekotobokamoso@gmail.com